 - Over-temperature – activated when cell temperature reaches temperatures between 70 and 90°C (between 158 and 194°F), depending on the manufacturer and battery internal construction.

-Battery Nominal Voltage and Internal Construction
+18650/19670 Battery: Nominal Voltage and Internal Construction

-– a polyanion (type of polymer),
+- polyanion (a type of polymer),

-– a spinel (type of mineral).
+- spinel (a type of mineral).

-Maximum discharge currents of typical 18650 batteries are around 10-15C (25-50 Amps), even more in short bursts.
+The maximum discharge currents of typical 18650 batteries are around 10-15C (25-50 Amps), even more in short bursts.

-Due to their characteristics, 18650 batteries are often used in various devices and appliances ranging from flash lights, laptops, power tools, R/C toys, home appliances like cordless vacuums to various electric vehicles like golf carts and electric and hybrid cars.
-Since lithium batteries don’t use cadmium, mercury and similar materials, they are much more environment friendly than NiCd and lead acid batteries.
+Due to their characteristics, 18650 batteries are often used in various devices and appliances ranging from flashlights, laptops, power tools, R/C toys, home appliances like cordless vacuums to various electric vehicles like golf carts and electric and hybrid cars.
+Since lithium batteries don’t use cadmium, mercury, and similar materials, they are much more environmentally friendly than NiCd and lead-acid batteries.

-18650 Battery Packs
+18650 Battery Packs | Series Connection Specifications

-18650 batteries are commonly used connected in series, with voltages depending on number of used batteries:
+18650 batteries are commonly used connected in series, with voltages depending on a number of used batteries:

 - three 18650 cells in series provide 11.1V,